 Templates can optionally hold AutoFile Defaults for the Cabinet and Categories that will be set when the email or document is created with that template selected, providing the user has access to the relevant Cabinet.
-The AutoFile Defaults Cabinet and Categories from the selected Template will override the client or user defaults for filing.
+The AutoFile Defaults Cabinet and Categories from the selected Template will override the Client, User or Practice Filing Defaults.
 These are optional and can be left blank in a Template.
 You can also select, for example, just the Cabinet so that any categories are selected as relevant for the email or document that is created.
 When the email or document is created, the AutoFile Defaults Cabinet and Category from the Template can be changed if the user wants to.

 You can incorporate Merge Fields within Templates and Stationery used for Word documents.
 Merge fields can also be used in Templates for Spreadsheets.
 Merge Fields bring in content such as Client details, information about the user creating the document.
 Refer below to Merge Fields and to Including Merge Fields in Word Templates and Stationery.